Career & Technical Education

 John H. Walker Middle School

-Mrs. McDonnell – Computer Programming & Robotics 7, Digital Production 8
+Mrs. Linda McDonnell – Computer Programming & Robotics 7, Digital Production 8

 Nutley High School

-Mr. Campbell – Cisco I Honors, Cisco II Honors, IT Essentials
+Mr. Vance Campbell – Cisco I Honors, Cisco II Honors, Networking/IT Essentials, Robotics

-Mr. Huggins – Culinary Arts, Advanced Culinary Arts, Hospitality Management
+Mr. Tarik Huggins – Culinary Arts, Advanced Culinary Arts, Hospitality Management

-Mr. Tirrito – Woodworking, Metalworking, Practical Electricity, Mechanical Drawing
+Mr. Michael Tirrito – Woodworking, Metalworking, Practical Electricity, Mechanical Drawing